rgc99/irrigation_unlimited/README.md

 ![watering_history_card](./examples/watering_history_card.png).

 Note: At time of writing this requires a pre-released version of [mini-graph-card](https://github.com/kalkih/mini-graph-card/releases/tag/v0.11.0-dev.3).
+Note: If you get "NaN" displayed instead of the actual value then clear out your browsers cache.

 Although not really part of the integration but to get you started quickly here is a [temperature card](./lovelace/temperature_card.yaml).